-WM was an experienced paramedic who had been accused of misconduct in a public office following a sexual encounter with a patient in the back of an ambulance.
-Whilst CCTV footage categorically demonstrated sexual activity had occurred, the Court of Appeal Criminal Division found in favour of Craig’s argument that a Paramedic was not, as a matter of law, a public office.
-The legal argument had initially been rejected at the crown court.
+- Represented a paramedic who had been accused of misconduct in a public office following a sexual encounter with a patient in the back of an ambulance.
+The Court of Appeal Criminal Division found in favour of Craig’s argument that a paramedic was not, as a matter of law, a public office.
+The legal argument had initially been rejected at the Crown Court.

-ML was unanimously acquitted of three charges of sexual activity with a child and a linked charge of grooming, following a four day trial at Newcastle Crown Court.
-The presiding judge accepted a “no case to answer” submission on the grooming allegation as it had been established that the complainant had travelled to meet ML and had done so unannounced on a number of occasions.
-ML’s evidence that no sexual activity took place was preferred to that of the complainant.
-It was significant that the complainant was demonstrated to have repeatedly lied to authorities and family members about various issues, including, but not restricted to, her real age.
+- Secured an acquittal for a client who had three charges of sexual activity with a child and a linked charge of grooming.
+The presiding judge accepted a “no case to answer” submission on the grooming allegation as it had been established that the complainant had travelled to meet Craig's client unannounced on a number of occasions and their evidence that no sexual activity took place was preferred to that of the complainant.

 - Represented a teacher who worked in a school for children with emotional and behavioural difficulties and was charged with assault after using reasonable force to defend himself against a child with a propensity for violent behaviour.

 - Overturned the conviction of a train driver who was judged to have assaulted an individual when using force to move the passenger away from the platform edge so a train could depart.

 - Represented and secured the acquittal of seven prison officers in Operation Seabrook, following three lengthy trials.